abdullah-mansoor3/BTC-XGBoost-bot/README.md

  In this project, I built a model to predict the next closing price of the BTC/USDT trading pair on Binance using historical candlestick data.
 The model uses **XGBoost regression**, and incorporates key technical indicators to predict price movement.
 The goal is to predict the closing price of the next candle based on real-time data and technical analysis features such as **EMA (Exponential Moving Average**), **RSI (Relative StrengthIndex)**, **MACD (Moving Average Convergence Divergence)**, and **Bollinger Bands**.

-The model is evaluated with standard metrics like **Mean Squared Error (MSE)** and **Root Mean Squared Error (RMSE)**, allowing us to assess its accuracy in predicting future prices.
-Additionally, the model is deployed in a web application, where predictions can be made on historical data or in live prediction mode.
+ Additionally, the model is implemented in a streamlit web application, where predictions can be made on historical data or in live prediction mode.

 ## Requirements